 Use Numetric’s powerful text-to-search feature to run custom roadway Network Screening requests.
 Search by recommended countermeasure, crash type, or any other crash or roadway attribute, and generate instant roadway rankings that tell you which roadways require your attention.

-(A Segment Screening for a given county displaying roadway ownership, ranked by Equivalent Property Damage Only (ePDO).)
+(A Segment Screening for a given county including only fatal and serious crashes, ranked by Crash Rate.)

 (The Map Settings section of a Network Screening map)